Quantitative properties of the non-properness set of a polynomial map: The real field case

 The following fact is obvious from graph theory.

 \begin{proposition} Let $X$ be a smooth projective surface and $D\subset X$ be a divisor which is a tree.
-If $D', D''\subset D$ are connected divisors without common components, then $D'$ and $D''$ have at most one common point. \end{proposition}
+If $D', D''\subset D$ are connected divisors without common components, then $D'$ and $D''$ have at most one point in common. \end{proposition}